lowepowerlab/lab_handbook/onboarding.md

 Familiarize yourself with the [lab handbook](lab_handbook.md).
 You don't have to remember all of the details.
 But you should read it carefully at least once.
 And then go back to re-read specific sections when it is appropriate.
 It is a single document to make it easy to Ctrl+F Search.
 If I make signficant changes to content sections, I will notify the lab via our lab Slack.

+## Fill out the Workstyle questionnaire
+When you join the lab, I ask that you fill out the [Workstyle Questionaire](https://forms.gle/i8mJ7ZLnuKyRjQfBA).
+Send me a Slack DM or Email to let me know you filled it out.

 ## Emergency Contact Information.
 Please add yourself to the [Contact sheet](https://docs.google.com/spreadsheets/d/1fjm018tf4Xtbagq4xlW4ew76mxHWtCQRTvE4sgNhVUs/edit#gid=0).
 Add your labmates' phone numbers into your phone in case of emergency.